FFXI-Guides/FFXI-Guides.github.io/_ashita/ashita-quickstart.md

     * Enables mog house functionality in any zone
 * peekaboo
     * Forces all entities the client obtains data for to be visible.
+* Scenthound
+    * Addon that can help with tracking monsters that spawn.

 ## Troubleshooting
 * My game crashes randomly / has a black screen when loading into a zone while using Ashita, why?